-I bought the DVD in sixth form when I was having a stubborn six-month patch of insomnia.
-Every night I'd get into bed and alternate between Marie Antoinette and Vanity Fair with Reese Witherspoon as Becky Sharpe – I'm not sure why period dramas appealed to me then, but it was probably mostly escapism.
-After the sixth or seventh watch, you know the film so well, it's soothing, like slipping on a jumper so well-worn it sits like a second skin.
-You press play and every note of music and gag is matched with your own mental audio and the frames become hypnotic.
-In any case, "Versailles in Hollywood sauce" is a girlish, dreamlike place like none other and should be celebrated for it.
+I bought the DVD in high school when I was having a stubborn six-month patch of insomnia.
+Every night I'd get into bed and alternate between Marie Antoinette and Vanity Fair with Reese Witherspoon as Becky Sharpe—I'm not sure why period dramas appealed to me then, but it was probably the escapism.
+After the sixth or seventh watch, I knew the film so well it was soothing, like slipping on a sweater so well-worn it sits like a second skin.
+You press play, and every note of music and gag is matched with your own mental audio and the frames become hypnotic.
+In any case, "Versailles in Hollywood sauce" is a girlish, dreamlike place like none other and should be celebrated as such.

-The production was given full and unprecedented access to the palace of Versailles and the budget from Sony Studios was an impressive $40 million.
+The production was given full and unprecedented access to the palace of Versailles, and the budget from Sony Studios was an impressive $40 million.
 No expense was spared in creating pure decadence.
-Ladurée made the delicate pastries and Manolo Blahnik designed the shoes.
-It's smotheringly delicious – exactly what Coppola's Antoinette needed when she began to buckle under the pressure of providing an heir to France's throne.
+Ladurée made the delicate pastries, and Manolo Blahnik designed the shoes.
+It's smotheringly delicious—exactly what Coppola's Antoinette needed when she began to buckle under the pressure of providing an heir to France's throne.
 Such indulgence was her middle-finger-up to the stifling nature of royal life.
-These ridiculous visuals, coupled with arty, nostalgia-hued wide shots of fireworks exploding in slow-time over the famous Versailles grounds, or feathers from guest's heads floating around a ballroom, make it a fantasy you'll never want to leave.
-This film makes every costume piece you've ever watched look like a clumsy GCSE play.
+These ridiculous visuals, coupled with arty, nostalgia-hued wide shots of fireworks exploding in slow motion over the famous Versailles grounds, or feathers from guest's heads floating around a ballroom, make it a fantasy you'll never want to leave.
+This film makes every costume piece you've ever watched look like a clumsy middle school play.

 Once Marie leaves Austria and crosses the border onto France, she has to leave everything she's known behind.
 Even her silly little dog has to go.
 As well as the window motif, Marie Antoinette is in love with the ritual of Marie being dressed and undressed.
 This first time, she's stripped of every last piece of Austrian clothing and redressed like a doll to be sent to the other side.
 Of course, it's a chance to show the practices of 1800s French royal custom and to indulge in the frilly blancmange costumes.
 Ultimately, though, it shows that naked, she's a vulnerable young girl, even if aesthetically and maternally she must provide her body every day for Versailles.

-The pressure for an heir eventually reaches breaking point, and it's difficult not to sympathise, even if you're not a teenage girl viewer.
-For all the wealth and luxury she's inherited she is not her own.
-Her body is there for the scrutiny, enjoyment and tasks of others.
-It's not her fault for not being pregnant – her pathetic husband is limp in all senses of the word – and the injustice is infuriating.
+The pressure for an heir eventually reaches breaking point, and it's difficult not to sympathize, even if you're not a teenage-girl viewer.
+For all the wealth and luxury she's inherited, she is not her own.
+Her body is there for the scrutiny, enjoyment, and tasks of others.
+It's not her fault for not being pregnant—her pathetic husband is limp in all senses of the word—and the injustice is infuriating.
 When she shuts herself in a room crying, she's stricken with panic, unable to do the one thing she is there to do.
-Among all the pearls and pomp, how cool it is to be a teenage girl; how awful and unfair it is.
+Among all the pearls and pomp, how cool it is to be a teenage girl, how awful and unfair it is.

 What makes this film better than just aesthetics and feeling is that above all else, Marie Antoinette is fun.
 The 1980s and 2000s indie soundtrack reminds you that sure, this is a story of French royalty, but the experience of being a girl growing up is universal.
 How much does it really change through the ages?
 And who cares about these details, besides critics, when it's so enjoyable?

 Take the "I Want Candy" sequence.
-It's the shopping montage scene you've seen in hundreds of comedy films, where a character blows loads of money, gets hot, gets wrecked and has the time of their life.
+It's the shopping montage scene you've seen in hundreds of comedy films, where a character blows loads of money, gets hot, gets wrecked, and has the time of his or her life.
 Here, it's beyond exquisite.

 The fun ends, of course.
-We all know the story of Marie Antoinette – she found herself under the revolutionaries' guillotine – but Coppola avoids all those facts and vulgarity.
+We all know the story of Marie Antoinette—she found herself under the revolutionaries' guillotine—but Coppola avoids all those facts and vulgarity.
 In her version, after an angry mob builds outside, she and her family are in a carriage being taken away.
-The sun is rising in the early hours over the famous fountain and Marie, again, stares out of the curtains.
+The sun is rising in the early hours over the famous fountain, and Marie, again, stares out of the curtains.
 The film closes on a still shot of a room in the palace, destroyed.
-Down with the royal family, down with sex, cakes, parties, and extravagance, and down with Marie, a girl that came and failed to do her job.
+Down with the royal family, down with sex, cakes, parties, and extravagance, and down with Marie, a girl who came and failed to do her job.

-Eventually I could fall asleep within the hour to those creamy religieuse, shiny macarons and Kirsten Dunst's beautiful face.
+Eventually I could fall asleep within the hour to those creamy religieuse, shiny macarons, and Kirsten Dunst's beautiful face.
 I've not watched the film since.
-If I learnt anything other than to trick my body into resting and a lot about Sofia Coppola's pop auteurism, it's that great work gets slammed, or worse yet and evident in this case – buried and forgotten.
+If I learned anything other than to trick my body into resting and a lot about Sofia Coppola's pop auteurism, it's that great work gets slammed, or worse yet and evident in this case—buried and forgotten.
 But eventually it can stand alone as a key work of daring and vision.